superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 2. **JSON Schema** (`enhanced_dashboard_parameters.json`):
    - Validates all parameter types and configurations
    - Enforces multi-select restrictions
-   - Validates required fields and business rules
-   - Handles temporal-unit parameter requirements

-3. **Documentation** (`enhanced_dashboard_parameters_docs.md`):
+   - Sets `isMultiSelect` default to `true` for supported types
+   - Prevents use of unauthorized fields (no `id` or `sectionId` allowed)
+   - Only allows "static" and "card" value sources

+3. **Documentation**: All documentation is embedded directly in the JSON schema
-   - Complete examples for all parameter types
+   - Examples for all parameter types showing default multi-select behavior
-   - Usage guidelines and best practices
+   - Usage guidelines focused on AI assistant needs
-   - Multi-select compatibility rules
-   - Default value formats
+   - Default value format specifications
+   - No separate markdown file needed

 4. **Updated Dashboard Tool** (`dashboard.py`):
    - Uses enhanced validation and processing